 An eczema flare-up occurs when such symptoms appear on the skin.
 External and internal factors can contribute to eczema flares.
-Some reasons for eczema flare-up include:
+Some reasons for eczema flare-ups include:

 - cigarette smoke

-- allergens such as pollens, dust, dust mites or mould
+- allergens such as pollens, dust, dust mites, or mold

 - scented products